EduID-Mobile/Architecture-and-Requirements/eduid-service-extensions.md

 Federation Services MAY validate a service grant token by its token index as provided in the ```jti``` claim of the JWT presentd by the client.

-The Federation Service MUST authorize using a MAC token based on a private service token.
+The Federation Service MUST authorize using a JWT or MAC token based on a private service token.

 The response will include the following claims as presented in the JWT.